sonic-net/sonic-swss-common/README.md

 ## Contribution guide

-See the [contributors guide](https://github.com/sonic-net/SONiC/blob/gh-pages/CONTRIBUTING.md) for information about how to contribute.
+Please read the [contributors guide](https://github.com/sonic-net/SONiC/blob/gh-pages/CONTRIBUTING.md) for information about how to contribute.

+All contributors must sign an [Individual Contributor License Agreement (ICLA)](https://docs.linuxfoundation.org/lfx/easycla/v2-current/contributors/individual-contributor) before contributions can be accepted.
+This process is managed by the [Linux Foundation - EasyCLA](https://easycla.lfx.linuxfoundation.org/) and automated via a GitHub bot.
+If the contributor has not yet signed a CLA, the bot will create a comment on the pull request containing a link to electronically sign the CLA.

 ### GitHub Workflow